fortrabbit/blog/chromopoly.md

 | Opera                                            |          ~2% |
 | Other (Brave, Arc, Dia, Zen, Vivaldi, Samsung …) |         ~10% |

-The current browser landscape shows how Chrome chrominates.
+The current browser landscape shows how Chrome **chrominates**.
 This simplified view doesn't account for differences between mobile/desktop usage or operating systems.

 ## Love at first sight